 So to honor Cary Grant on the 26th anniversary of his passing…

 What’d He Wear?

 Although many men in the 1950s were springing for more festive dinner jackets for some occasions at home – typically of a plaid variety – the French Riviera was still a place for traditional black tie in the evenings.
 And who better to wear it than Cary Grant?

-After spending the first portion of the film in a casual T-shirt and ascot, John Robie is next seen dining alone in a Riviera restaurant.
+After spending the first portion of the film in a casual long-sleeve jumper and neckerchief, John Robie is next seen dining alone in a Riviera restaurant.
 He slyly follows his potential bait to the casino and, after finally making their acquaintance and joining them for post-prandial cocktails, walks both ladies up to their rooms.

-The midnight blue dinner jacket is ventless with a single link button closure in the front.
-He always wears the jacket closed.
+The midnight blue dinner jacket is ventless with a single link-button closure in the front that he always wears fastened.
 In addition, it has straight jetted hip pockets and an open breast pocket for his neatly rakish white pocketsquare.
-The shawl lapels are faced with black grosgrain, with the left lapel host to a buttonhole where Nucky Thompson would place his red carnation.
+The shawl lapels are faced with black grosgrain with a buttonhole left unadorned on the left lapel.
 There are three buttons on each cuff.

 Underneath, Grant wears a white shirt with a 1/2″-pleated front bib, complete with two diamond studs.
 Matching diamond cuff links adorn the shirt’s French cuffs.
 Diamonds are appropriate for his profession (ex-profession, I guess) as a jewel thief.
 The wide bow tie is black grosgrain.

 His midnight blue formal trousers are forward-pleated with an extended closure tab and side adjusters to ensure a correct fit.
 Naturally, there is a single satin stripe down each leg.
 The two rear pockets are jetted and close with a button.